EvertonBrzozowyAlves/CliSample/README.md

 ```
 > It will create a .nupkg file in the csproj specified folder

-3. To instal it globally:
+3. To install it globally:
 ```bash
 dotnet tool install --global --add-source ./nupkg CliSample
 ```